wdk-docs/vscode-docs/docs/terminal/advanced.md

 ---
 Order: 5
 Area: terminal
-TOCTitle: Advanced
+title: Advanced
-ContentId: D458AFDC-C001-43FD-A4BB-9474767B2C04
+id: D458AFDC-C001-43FD-A4BB-9474767B2C04
 PageTitle: Advanced Terminal Usage in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Visual Studio Code's integrated terminal has several advanced features.
+description: Visual Studio Code's integrated terminal has several advanced features.
 ---

 # Terminal Advanced

 Visual Studio Code's integrated terminal has many advanced features and settings, such as Unicode and emoji support, custom keybindings, and automatic replies.
 This topic explains these advanced features in detail.
 If you are new to VS Code or the integrated terminal, you may want to review the [Terminal Basics](/docs/terminal/basics.md) topic first.